 Things to consider when choosing life insurance

-The many options available for family life insurance can create a need for someone to help you understand the different choices and terminology.
+With the many options available for family life insurance you may need someone to help you understand the different choices and terminology.
 Gerber Life takes the guesswork out of family life insurance with articles that answer such questions as, "How does life insurance work?" and "How do I get life insurance?"
-Whether you're looking for a policy for an infant, child, adult or senior, we've got you covered when it comes to comprehensive information about life insurance.
+Whether you're looking for a policy for an infant, child, adult or senior, we've got you covered when it comes to answering your questions about life insurance.